MoeB786/printf/README.md

 Author
-_printf() is written and maintained by Muhammad Bismilla and Yusuf Rahmam
+_printf() is written and maintained by Muhammad Bismilla and Yusuf Rahman